-Eventhough, Vakifbank has a wide-spread network of branches all over the Turkey, we monitor and manage our wastes.
+Even though, Vakıfbank has a wide-spread network of branches all over Turkey, we monitor and manage our wastes.
 We send waste papers to recycling processes to third parties.
 As we are a bank, the biggest amount of waste needs to be focused and treated is paper.
-In addition to paper wastes, waste plastics, metals and glasses are separated and gathered inline with our Waste Management System.
-Including our HQ Buildings and branches; 523 locations of Vakifbank branches in Turkey are holding ISO 14001 Environmental Management certificate.
+In addition to paper wastes, waste plastics, metals and glasses are separated and gathered in line with our Waste Management System.
+Including our HQ Buildings and all branches are holding ISO 14001 Environmental Management certificate.

 Additionally, waste oil is formed from cantineries at the HQ buildings.
-The total was 8.87 tCO2e last year.
+The total was 9.5 tCO2e last year.